-The tiny, hairy Woodland Jumping Spider can impress with its long jumps.
-It can move inches away in just the blink of an eye.
+The tiny, hairy Woodland Jumping Spider can impress with its long jumps, leaping inches away in just the blink of an eye.

 Jumping spiders are known for their fantastic ability to leap across large air spaces.
-The Woodland Jumping Spider is an agile predator thanks to such traits.
-It attacks prey by pouncing on it, saving it spider silk for little shelters to rest in when not hunting.
-They also have a reputation for incredible vision.
-This type of spider can be as interested in observing you as you are in observing it.
+The Woodland Jumping Spider is an agile predator thanks to this ability.
+It attacks prey by pouncing on it, saving its spider silk for little shelters to rest in when not hunting.
+This spider also has a reputation for incredible vision.
+It is just as interested in observing you as you are in observing it.

 Jumping spiders can be found on the leaves and branches of garden plants and bushes, hunting for prey.
-They can also be found at home under stones, leaf litter or tree bark.
-Occasionally they find their way inside homes, but can be coaxed back outdoors with a piece of paper and a little patience.
-Given their diet, some people don't mind their indoor presence.
-They consume a good number of house insects without the need to use chemical pesticides.
+They can also be found hiding under stones, leaf litter, or tree bark.
+Occasionally they find their way inside homes, but they can be easily coaxed back outdoors with a piece of paper and a little patience.
+Given their diet, some people allow them to become tiny roommates.
+They consume a good number of house insects, reducing the need to use chemical pesticides.

 Scientific Name: Thiodina sylvana

 Size (Adult; Length): 3mm to 15mm (0.12in to 0.59in)